djalbat/occam-custom-grammars/README.md

 ## Example

-The example allows you to define a single custom grammar and see the resultant parse tree any content you provide.
+The example allows you to define a custom grammar and see the resultant parse tree for any content you provide.
 To view it, open the `example.html` file in the root of the repository.

-To alter the custom grammar, change the option of the name select field to 'User defined'.
-This makes both the lexical pattern input field and BNF textarea editable.
-Changing the rule name select field allows you to alter the BNF for terms, expressions, statements and metastatements.
+To alter the custom grammar, change the option of the 'Name' select field to 'User defined'.
+This makes both the 'Lexical pattern' input field and 'BNF' textarea editable.
+Changing the 'Rule name' select field allows you to alter the BNF for terms, expressions, statements and metastatements.
 Note that there is already a lexical pattern and some BNF defined for illustrative purposes.
-Try the following content to see them in action:
+Try the following content to see them in action, making sure to including a trailing carriage return:

 ```
 Axiom (InsertOperation)